-Overview: NISO, founded in 1939 and incorporated as an education association in 1983, identifies, develops, maintains, and publishes technical standards to manage information in a digital environment.
-These standards developed through consensus, identify model methods, materials, or practices for libraries, bibliographic and information services, and publishers.
+Overview: The Natioanl Information Standards Organization (NISO), was founded in 1939 and incorporated as an education association in 1983.
+It identifies, develops, maintains, and publishes technical standards to manage information in a digital environment.
+These standards, developed through consensus, identify model methods, materials, or practices for libraries, bibliographic and information services, and publishers.
 NISO standards apply to both traditional and new technologies as well as to information-related needs, including retrieval, re-purposing, storage, metadata, and preservation.
-Currently, NISO has developed and approved 34 national standards with 8 additional standards in development.
+NISO has developed and approved over 30 national standards, with more standards in development.
 All NISO standards undergo a review and maintenance cycle.
 Throughout the year NISO sponsors programs on standards issues and exploratory workshops on emerging topics.
 It mostly serves organizations in the fields of publishing, libraries, IT and media.

 IPR Policy: Available at: http://www.niso.org/apps/group_public/download.php/3247/NISO_Intellectual_Property_Policy.pdf